-What is Acronis True Image OEM?
+What is Acronis True Image for Kingston?

-Acronis True Image OEM is a complete cyber protection solution that ensures the security of all your information.
+Acronis True Image for Kingston is a complete cyber protection solution that ensures the security of all your information.
 It can back up your documents, photos, emails, and selected partitions, and even the entire disk drive, including operating system, applications, settings, and all of your data.
 One of its main advantages is the data protection and security features.